Are You Taking Advantage of this Private Practice Growth Strategy?

 - About 75% need bigger offices.
 They keep butting up against a ceiling in terms of growing their business and can’t figure out why.
 It’s because they’ve neglected the area of Space and Equipment and they are literally too small to keep up with demand.
 This is actually a great discovery because it means you likely already have or are very close to having the patients needed to fund the expansion!

-- About 15% can’t fill up the space they already have.
+- Roughly 15% can’t fill up the space they already have.
 In this case, most doctors want to blame their building size, but this is actually usually caused by neglecting two other areas of The Big Five: Marketing and Human Capital (aka your team).
 In this case, Jay would recommend you determine the root of why you aren’t able to maximize the space you already have before taking on more.
 One easy way to do this to take the 5 Star Challenge to see what really happens when a New Patient calls your office.
 You may find out that the reason you’re not at capacity has more to do with how your team handles the phones than your building.
-Which is also something Scheduling Institute can help you easily resolve!
+This is also something Scheduling Institute can help you easily resolve!

 - The last 10% invested in Space and Equipment… but didn’t do it right!
 They built a bigger office or leased a bigger space, and now it’s too small, too!
 A word the wise: if you think you need TWO more operatories, you don’t–you need FOUR more!